Forums › Forums › Dinosaur Related Discussions › Dinosaur/J News & Discussions › Favorite Dinosaur Jr Studio Album

 “I remember the very first time I heard this on CD.
 When ‘Drawerings’ started, I thought the player was on repeat because the main riff is so similar to that of ‘Get Me.’
 Of course it goes in a total independent path once the singing started.
 I always wondered why they put such similar songs next to each other.
 I guess it was sort of an acknowledgment that there are only so many chords and what’s important is not which you use (or repeat) but what you do with them.
 The middle part came was really “heavy” for an “indie rock”-type record; it’s almost like “stoner rock” or something.
 I was definitely worried we’d wimp it out or something, but I think, thanks to thick bass and drums, it’s pretty muscular.”

-November 11, 2013 at 7:31 pm #140408yeah I also think about track listing to all albums a lot of the time.
+yeah I also think about track listing to all albums a lot of the time.
 I think Dino have got it pretty spot on though, and just after reading the Felled Trees thing I realised how much I like the layout of Where You Been. but then again you can’t go wrong with the layout when all the tracks are outstanding.

-November 11, 2013 at 9:03 pm #140409hi doesitfloat.
+hi doesitfloat.
 I think that sometimes, like J says he thinks of videos as little movies.
 But as I understand it the tracks are not laid out on a whole album to form a movie.
 Free So Free kinda realised me to that.
 The Dino follow up Beyond would have been a little better with a dif’t tracklisting.
 I always reference back to Hand It Over and J’s powerful lyric “Grasp The Concept”.
 The traditional definition of a “concept album” would match You’re Living All Over Me in Dino’s Discography.
 Still, I voted for I Bet On Sky. 🙂